 I would go back to my previous advice of making LOTS of ideas.
 Even if the variations between ideas are subtle, they’re still valid changes and you still learn from the data.
 Don’t get too personally attached to your solutions.
 Leave yourself open to the chance that your idea might fail.
 It doesn’t mean you’re bad at your job, it just means you learned a little bit more about your users.
 And finally, if you find it challenging to come up with a lot of ideas, don’t be afraid to ask for help from others.
 You’re not a wizard and more brains are always better.

-Thank you, Lacie for giving us an idea of what makes a UX/UI Designer tick!
-If you would like to learn more about roboboogie, visit www.teamroboboogie.com.
+Thank you, Lacie for giving us an idea of what makes a Sr. Strategic Designer tick!
+If you would like to learn more about Roboboogie, visit www.teamroboboogie.com.

 Stay tuned for next month’s interview with another Roboboogie pro!